Maha Shivratri 2024 – When and Why It is Celebrated and Foods to Eat

 As per Hindu mythology, there is a divine force that governs our universe, and this energy or divine existence is known as Shiva.
 Shivratri is one of the most significant Hindu festivals there is, which is celebrated with full festive fervour, zeal and enthusiasm amongst Shiva devotees.
-If you wish to know the significance of this sacred Hindu festival and its associated rituals, we suggest that you go through the following article.
+If you wish to know the significance of this sacred Hindu festival and its associated rituals, especially in the context of Maha Shivratri 2024, we suggest that you go through the following article.

 When and Why is Shivratri Celebrated?

-If you are looking for detailed Maha Shivratri information or reasons why this festival is celebrated, well, here are some of the stories or beliefs regarding this festival:
+To understand the significance of Maha Shivratri in-depth and explore the reasons why this festival is celebrated, well, here are some of the stories or beliefs regarding this auspicious festival.

 1. To Celebrate Lord Shiva’s Marriage to Devi Parvati